Most Beautiful Towns in France: Trouville sur-Mer & Deauville in Normandy

 Parisians have been holidaying in the chic resort town of Deauville, Normandy for centuries.

-Its neighboring town Trouville, is separated only by a small strip of the Touques River, yet sharing the same pristine shores.
+Its neighboring town Trouville-sur-Mer, is separated from Deauville only by a small strip of the Touques River, yet sharing the same pristine shores.

 Deauville is an internationally renowned resort in Normandy, exuding wealth and glamour.